MasterFacilityList/mfl_api/docs/getting_started/gis.rst

 County Boundaries
 +++++++++++++++++++
 County boundaries can be listed at ``/api/gis/county_boundaries/``.
-The list view is a GeoJSON "FeatureCollection", while the detail view is a "GeoJSON" "Feature".
+The list view is a GeoJSON "FeatureCollection", while the detail view is a GeoJSON "Feature".

 .. note::